wazo-platform/wazo-js-sdk/README.md

 room.on(room.ON_CHAT, (message) => {});
 ```

-Triggered when we receive a chat message.
+Triggered when receiving a chat message.

 - `message`: string